-Sadly, there has been very little discussion about these issues in the 2016 presidential election.
+Sadly, there has been very little discussion about these issues in the presidential elections.
 It’s as if the candidates have no clue as to what it’s all about…. or they have been influenced to keep their mouths shut and allow BIG Pharma free reign.

 Cloning is one issue that many of us have no idea how we’ll react to.
 A poll of Americans has shown that a sizable percentage believed that a cloned human would not have a soul.
 However, there’s a bright side to this: they might not object to cloned embryonic stem cells, at that rate, since to them clones have no life to take.